fresheneesz/bitcoinThroughputAnalysis/README.md

 With Assume UTXO, we can eliminate two of the worst bottlenecks, while adding 4 new bottlenecks that aren't quite as bad, but still don't all meet goals.
 Three of the new bottlenecks give a maximum blocksize of between 1 and 2 MB, which is still below our current maximum block size.
 One of the four new bottlenecks barely meets goals at 2.2 MB max blocksize.

+## Assume UTXO, Ignore Historical

+The current plan for Assume UTXO is to maintain historical download and verification, even if it becomes less important.
+However, there is little reason why nodes should have to do this.

+Let's talk fundamentals.
+To use Bitcoin in a maximally secure way, a person needs to read through the entirety of the source code for every release, have or gain an understanding of every concept used in the system, compare it to the relevant discussion online and claims made by the developers, and finally compile it themselves.
+If the software is not the reference client (Bitcoin core), then you would also need to compare the software to that reference client (since there is no formal spec).
+Even if you do all of this, you still must trust that whoever you got the software from and the online discussions from gave you the bitcoin everyone else is using.
+Trust can't be eliminated entirely, only minimixed.

+If you don't do all the above things, then you are additionally trusting other people to audit the software and alert the community (in a way that you would hear about) if something is wrong with the software.
+Similarly, if you don't download and verify the entire chain, and instead trust the assumevalid utxo height and assumeutxo hash, that requires the exact same additional level of trust - no more no less than trusting other people to audit.

+For any Bitcoin user that is ok with this near-minimal level of trust, downloading and validating the parts of the blockchain before the assumevalid/assumeutxo marker is unnecessary as no additional trust is given.
+The vast majority of users don't even have the skills to audit the entirety of the source code, and so ignoring the historical parts of the blockchain is just as secure.

+There is an important addition to Assume UTXO that needs to be in place before historical data can be ignored in the worst-case.
+If a longer but invalid chain is created from before the assumevalid block height, a node would need to validate the longest chain from the branch point (the block both chains share) to the first invalid block.
+This could be arbitrarily long.
+In order to prevent newly syncing users from being required to do this, honest nodes would have to be able to produce [fraud proofs](#fraud-proofs) so the newly syncing node can quickly and cheaply identify and ignore the invalid chain.

+If this was done, the worst-case sync time would scale linearly with the transaction throughput rather than scaling linear with blockchain length.
+The enormity of that improvement can't be overstated.

 ## Erlay

 [Erlay](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2019-May/016994.html) improves transaction propagation to scale nearly linearly with number of transactions, rather than scaling linearly with transactions X connections.
-This would allow a lot more resilience to eclipse and sybil attacks by making it possible for nodes to have many more connections than they do now.
+This would make it possible for nodes to have many more connections than they do now, which would make nodes a lot more resilient to eclipse and sybil attacks.
 Remember that a node only needs one connection to an honest node on the network to be safe from eclipse.

 In order to remain resistant to eclipse and sybil attacks, every node must have enough connections to the network to ensure a high probability of connecting to the honest network.
 A reasonable lower bound on the probability of being eclipsed by an attacker depends on the percentage of the network controlled by the attacker and the number of outgoing connections a node makes.

-The relationship between number of `outgoingConnections`, the `ratio` of attacker's nodes to total nodes, and the `changeofEclipse` is as follows:
+The relationship between number of `outgoingConnections`, the `ratio` of attacker's nodes to total nodes, and the `chanceOfEclipse` is as follows:

-`ratio^outgoingConnections = changeOfEclipse`
+`ratio^outgoingConnections = chanceOfEclipse`

-`outgoingConnections = log(changeOfEclipse)/log(ratio)`
+`outgoingConnections = log(chanceOfEclipse)/log(ratio)`

 Let's say our goal was to require an attacker to have only 1 chance in 10,000 to eclipse a target if they controlled half the addresses in the system.
 This means that to achieve our goal stated above (where `changeOfEclipse = 1/10,000` and `ratio = 0.5`, every node would need at least 14 outgoing connections to the network.
 20 outgoing connections would give 1 chance in 1 million for such an attacker.
 If we wanted to instead be resilient to an attacker with 90% of the public nodes, each node would need almost 90 connections.
 Erlay could make these scenarios possible.

 ## Proactive Transaction Inclusion in Blocks

 In my analysis of mining centralization pressure above, latency is multiplied by 5 because of back-and-forth messages that happen on broadcast of a block.
-However, if a node keeps track of which transactions its connections are known to already have, any transactions in a block that a connection is not known to have can be sent proactively with the block info so that no additional information is needed.
+However, if a node keeps track of which transactions its connections are known to already have, any transactions in a block that a connection is not known to have can be sent proactively with the block info so that no additional back-and-forth is needed.
 This may transmit some extra transaction data, but it could reduce latency by a factor of 5 because 4 out of 5 messages can be eliminated (the block inv, block request, transaction request, and transaction response).

 ## Increased Block Times

-If we need to reduce miner centralization pressure, one easy way to do that is to increase block times.
-Centralization can be reduced proportionally to increases in block time.
-For example, raising the target block time to 20 minutes would cut the cenralization pressure in half.
+If we need to reduce miner centralization pressure, one easy way to do that is to increase block times (and increase block sizes proportionally, to keep existing throughput).
+Increasing the block time would reduce the impact of latency, which means that centralizatoin pressure would reduce even though we wouldn't reduce throughput.
+For example, raising the target block time to 20 minutes would cut the cenralization pressure due to latency delay in half.
 This could even be used to build a proof-of-work system that can credibly work on an interplanetary scale.
 Block times would have to be much longer for that, however.
-Perhaps on the order of 10 hours.
+Perhaps greater than 10 hours.

 ## Fraud Proofs